h3rb/8bitmush-client/README.md

 License: Non-Commercial (AGPL) see LICENSE for details

-Platform: Compiles with the IDE GameMaker Studio 1.2 - 1.4 era
+Platform: Compiles with the IDE GameMaker Studio 1.2 - 1.4 era - could be upgraded to GMS 2.0 -- originally developed using Master Collection GMS 1.2

 Multiple attempts were made to write an "omniclient" for web, iphone, ipad, android in "GameMaker Studio" but it was not a complete success.